MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### compose.mail.accessory

-This event lets us detect and fix issues with key mail compose actions to prevent you from running into issues with attaching a file, taking a photo as an attachment, or sending your availability.
+This event helps detect and fix issues with key mail compose actions to prevent the user from running into issues with attaching a file, taking a photo as an attachment, or sending availability.

 The following fields are collected: